 How To Use The Noonsite Mapping Feature

-We are very excited to now have a mapping feature on Noonsite and frequent visitors to the site may have already noticed the small blue map icon on the right hand side of the screen.
-We hope it will make navigating the website easier than ever to quickly see ports, find out information and add comments and anchorages.
+The Noonsite mapping feature is only available to paid members.
+It can be accessed via the top blue map icon on the right hand side of the screen.
+The map makes navigating the website easier than ever to quickly see ports, marinas, boatyards and anchorages in your destination country, plus enables you to add comments and anchorages of your own.
 Here we explain how to use the map.

 To access the map click on the blue map icon on the right edge of your screen.